-Watch Amanda explain the latest developments below:
+Watch Amanda explain the situation below:

 Opinions expressed by contributors do not necessarily reflect the views of Great America News Desk.